thinknum/react-tour/README.md

 };
 ```

+## Create a `TourContainer` component

-2. **Create a `TourContainer` component.** It will take care of rendering the tour, and it will be a place to put all tour-related code.
+It will take care of rendering the tour, and it will be a place to put all tour-related code.
 For now, we'll keep it empty, but we'll come back to it and add code.

 ```ts
 // components/TourContainer.tsx